 This tool does not require heat and instead uses pressure to adhere foil to your base.

-Included in the Foil Transfer Kit is a Foil Transfer Tool Housing, 3 Foil Transfer Tips (Fine, Medium and Bold), 12 Foil Transfer Sheets (that measures 4” x 6”), and tape to secure your foil.
+Included in the Foil Transfer Kit is a Foil Transfer Tool Housing, 3 Foil Transfer Tips (Fine, Medium, and Bold), 12 Foil Transfer Sheets (that measure 4” x 6”), and tape to secure your foil.